 About data connections

-AI Hub supports setting up connections to external systems, such as storage drives or mailboxes, which can function in some or all of the following ways:
+AI Hub supports setting up connections to external systems, such as storage drives or mailboxes, which can function in these ways:

-• Input — Sources from which AI Hub can read files for processing in conversations, chatbots, automation apps, and deployments.
+• Input — Sources from which AI Hub can read files for processing in automation apps and deployments.
 These connected sources appear in the AI Hub file explorer or can be referenced by file path when using the AI Hub API.

 • Output — Destinations where AI Hub can write processed run results from automation apps and deployments.

-By default, the Instabase Drive (1 TB of included storage) serves as the default output and storage drive.
+By default, the Instabase Drive (1 TB of included storage) serves as the organization default drive for output and storage.
+Instabase Drive is used as the default location for all output when no other destination is specified.
 However, organizations can use their own connected drive as a default drive to ensure all content remains within their own storage system.

 The default drive is also used as the default location for all output when no other destination is specified.